-Creative Writing in Extraordinary Times
+Creative Writing in Extraordinary Times – taking an unexpected view.

 The Indian writer and social activist Arundhati Roy describes what is happening to the world as a rupture.
 She asks if it might be possible to …walk through it lightly, with little luggage, ready to imagine another world.
 This is a time of great richness for writers who source their inspirations from the world around them.

-Although lockdown means that we are limited in the places we can go and the people we can talk with in real life, we are not isolated.
-We connect with other people in virtual space.
+Although lockdown/quarantine/confinement meant that we were limited in the places we can go and the people we can talk with in real life, we were not isolated.
+We found ways to connect with other people in virtual space.

 Truth is stranger than fiction they say!
 Just look around the world and see how true this really is.
 And here’s the thing! – it doesn’t stop with the pandemic, we in the global minority world have become alive to change as never before.
 We have lessons to learn.

 To let our minds go questioning afar,